MoralisWeb3/docs/docs/01-web3-data-api/evm/market-data-api/how-to-get-the-top-nft-collections-by-market-cap.md

 <SetupMoralis node="moralis @moralisweb3/common-evm-utils" python="moralis" />

-## Step 2: Get the top ERC20 tokens by price change
+## Step 2: Get the top NFT collections by market cap

-In order to get the top ERC20 tokens by price change, Moralis provides you with a [getTopERC20TokensByPriceMovers](/web3-data-api/evm/reference/get-top-erc20-tokens-by-price-movers) endpoint to do so.
+In order to get the top NFT collections by market cap, Moralis provides you with a [getTopNFTCollectionsByMarketCap](/web3-data-api/evm/reference/get-top-nft-collections-by-market-cap) endpoint to do so.
 To use the API, you can copy the following code:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';